The 20 Best Oculocutaneous Albinism Type 1 Doctors Near Me

 Bordeaux, FR

-Fanny Picard-Morice practices in Bordeaux, France.
+Fanny Picard-Morice practices practicing medicine in Bordeaux, France.
 Ms. Picard-Morice is rated as an Elite expert by MediFind in the treatment of Oculocutaneous Albinism Type 1.
-Her top areas of expertise are Albinism, Hermansky-Pudlak Syndrome, Oculocutaneous Albinism Type 2, and Oculocutaneous Albinism Type 1.
+She is also highly rated in 34 other conditions, according to our data.
+Her clinical expertise encompasses Albinism, Hypomelanotic Disorder, Oculocutaneous Albinism Type 2, and Oculocutaneous Albinism Type 1.

 Ophthalmology